Asbestos in Wiring Insulation

 This changed in the late 1970s, as public awareness of the severe danger posed by asbestos inhalation became widespread, and for most applications in the United States asbestos is no longer legal to use.
 Other forms of insulation, such as ceramics and rubber, have taken its place.

-The following partial list of wiring insulation products were known to contain asbestos:
+The following partial list of asbestos in wiring insulation products were known to contain asbestos:

 |Product Name||Start Year||End Year|